storm-enroute/storm-enroute.github.io/dev/macrogl/index.md

 ### Examples

 - [Simple triangle example](/dev/macrogl/triangle) - shows how to render a simple multicolored triangle using MacroGL and OpenGL 3.3 functionality

+- [2D texture example](/dev/macrogl/texture2d) - shows how to render a texture using MacroGL